How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 Test each query on ChatGPT, Perplexity, Gemini, and Claude.
 Record:

-- What was the citation context? (recommendation, source attribution, or passing mention — record each separately)
+- citation context, recommendation, source attribution, or passing mention

 Step 3: Count citation slots, not just mentions

 A citation slot is any position in a response where a brand is cited.
-In a response that names three companies as recommendations, there are three citation slots.
-In a response that recommends your brand and cites your methodology separately, you hold two citation slots.
+If a response names three companies as recommendations, there are three citation slots.
+If it recommends your brand and separately cites your methodology, you hold two citation slots.

 Step 4: Segment by engine and query type

-Don't average across everything at once.
-Your Share of Citation varies significantly by:
+Do not average everything together too early.
+Share of Citation varies by:

-Segmented data tells you where to invest.
-High Share of Citation on Perplexity but zero on ChatGPT means your content is fresh but thin in sources ChatGPT trusts — typically authoritative third-party publications with strong domain authority.
+A high score on Perplexity but zero on ChatGPT usually means the content is fresh but thin in sources ChatGPT trusts.

-Step 5: Set a baseline, then track weekly
+Step 5: Set a baseline and track weekly

 Month one is baseline.
-Don't optimize off a single snapshot.
-Run the same 25 queries weekly, track your Share of Citation, and record what changed between runs — new content published, new earned media placements, structural updates to existing pages.
+Do not optimize off a single snapshot.
+Run the same 25 queries weekly, then record what changed between runs, new content, new earned media placements, and structural changes to key pages.

 Tools that support Share of Citation tracking

 There is no single tool that tracks Share of Citation exactly as defined here.
-Most platforms measure a version of AI share of voice.
-Use them as data sources for your own calculation.
+Most platforms measure a version of AI share of voice instead, so I use them as data sources rather than as the final metric.

 | Tool | What it gives you | Best used for |